MorpheusAIs/Docs/!KEYDOCS README FIRST!/Compute Providers/Intro to Morpheus Compute Node.md

-# Intro to Morpehus Compute Node
+# Intro to Morpheus Compute Node

 ## Table of Contents
 1. [**Summary**](#summary)